DanielSincere/SPX/templates/ios/SPX/README.md

-# iOS Swish Scripts
+# iOS SPX Scripts

 These are some scripts for managing your iOS project.
-Included in this template are a script to generate an app icon from an SVG (`swish appicon`) and a script to push to the App Store (`swish appstore`).
+Included in this template are a script to generate an app icon from an SVG (`spx appicon`) and a script to push to the App Store (`spx appstore`).

 ## App Store